glciampaglia/knowledge_linker/docs/log.markdown

 (the code had still a memory leak somewhere).
 Resubmitted job on directed network and all completed in 4 hours.
 Submitted for undirected bumping walltime to 18 hours.

+## Thu Apr  3 20:24:59 EDT 2014

+Discovered silly bug in link prediction script that was causing the edge removal to be ineffective.
+Also discovered that PBS script was not using all workers, thus an explanation of the slowness.
+Submitted directed job *with computation of paths* to test that the fix on the link prediction works, and that the computation times are indeed down now.
+Because the function on a single source-target pairs compute the distances and paths using the single-source version, a lot of time is wasted computing a lot of paths that are not going to be returned.
+So either need to include an additional parameter to limit the number of paths to compute, or just decouple the two functions, but that would require a major overhaul of the API.